kubernetes/enhancements/keps/sig-api-machinery/1040-priority-and-fairness/README.md

   return from the request handler, but _does_ extend the time that the request's seats are considered to be occupied.

-### Fair Queuing for Server Requests, with equal allocations
+### Fair Queuing for Server Requests, with equal allocations and serial virtual execution

 The is the technique currently used.
+It occupies one of four quadrants defined by two binary characteristics:
+- whether the allocations of concurrency are equal or max-min fair, and
+- whether a non-empty queue has exactly one or many requests executing at a time in the virtual world.

-The following subsections cover:
-(a) the original KEP text used to create the initial implementation (which lacked generalizations for request width and extra latency), (b) equations that describe the intended behavior, and (c) implementation difficulties (solved and unsolved).
+The following subsections cover: (a) the original KEP text used to create the initial implementation (which lacked generalizations for request width and extra latency), (b) equations that describe the intended behavior, and (c) implementation difficulties (solved and unsolved).

 After all that is a presentation of a solution for truly fair queuing, with max-min fairness.
 There is also a confounding difference: the